N0-C0M/Serenada/serenada_prd.md

 - [ ] Second user can join via link
 - [ ] Audio and video work reliably
 - [ ] Mute and camera toggle work
-- [ ] Host can end call for both users
+- [ ] End Call disconnects the local user only
 - [ ] Reopening link rejoins the room
 - [ ] No non-MVP features present
+- [ ] Optional encrypted push notifications work when enabled